hubverse-org/hubDocs/docs/source/user-guide/hub-structure.md

 ## Optional Components

-The following components are not required for a hub, but may be useful:
+The following components are not required for a hub but may be useful:

 ``` {table} Model Abstracts (model-abstracts/)
 | Component | Location | Description | Hub provides | Modeler provides |